NEW: Mohammad Youssuf Abdulazeez obtained at least one gun on the internet, source says

 When the shooting broke out, they went into combat mode, had everybody drop to the floor, and then “cleared the room” by having everyone go out the back, the official said.
 All seven people in the center survived, and reports indicate those Marines helped save lives.

-Abdulazeez had a handgun and two long guns in his possession when police killed him at a Navy Operational Support Center, and another rifle was seized when police searched his home, the official said.
+Abdulazeez had a handgun and two long guns in his possession when police in the Tennessee city killed him Thursday, and another rifle was seized when police searched his home, the official said.